nikcleju/IT_Course/Lectures/03_SourceCoding.md

 * Produces a code with the **smallest average length** (better than Shannon-Fano)
 * Assigning $0$ and $1$ can be done in any order => different codes, same lengths
-* When inserting a sum into existing list, may be equal to another value => options
+* When inserting a sum into an existing list, may be equal to another value => options
     * we can insert above, below or in-between equal values
     * leads to codes with different *individual* lengths, but same *average* length
 * Some better algorithms exist which do not assign a codeword to every single message